 2L and 3L Fellowships

 The Lew and Ann Williams Business Law Fellowship provides a unique opportunity for law students to work with a business law faculty advisor on research and projects involving cutting-edge issues in business law.
 The number of available Lew and Ann Williams Business Law Fellowships varies from year-to-year.
+The Business Law Program will offer four Lew and Ann Williams Business Law Fellowships for the 2023–2024 academic year.

 $5,000 ($2,500 tuition scholarship awarded at the beginning of fall semester and $2,500 tuition scholarship awarded at the beginning of spring semester.)